You are here:

 - difficulty participating in everyday personal and family joys and responsibilities.

 Fortunately, most people with osteoarthritis live active, productive lives despite these limitations.
-They do so by using treatment strategies such as rest and exercise, pain relief medications, education and support programs, learning self-care, and having a “good attitude.”
+They do so by using treatment strategies such as rest and exercise, pain relief medications, education, and support programs; learning self-care; and working to maintain a positive attitude.

 A joint is the point where two or more bones are connected.
 With a few exceptions (in the skull and pelvis, for example), joints are designed to allow movement between the bones and to absorb shock from movements like walking or repetitive motions.
 These movable joints are made up of the following parts: